Weekday Gospel Reflection

 Jesus stood a child in the midst of the disciples to answer their ambitions.
 Who was the greatest?
 This was not only a question of power but of the right to glory, not only an inquiry into command but a demand for reputation.
 Of course, the disciples asked the wrong question, for the road to leadership and reputation led through service.
 The one who extended hospitality (received the "little one") because he followed the Lord exercised leadership.
 In other words, greatness was not a matter of position but one of charity.

 But, what of the folk healer who merely invoked the name of Jesus to expel demons?
-The Lord answered the question terms of practicality.
+The Lord answered the question in terms of practicality.
 Spreading the name of Jesus (evangelization) mattered more than the membership status of the person who resorted to the name.
 Even the outsider could extend the reputation of the Son of Man and their efforts shouldn't be stifled.

 So who is the disciple?
-He was the person who spreads the Good News, both in powerful word and in loving deed.
+He was the person who spreads the Good News both in powerful word and in loving deed.

 How have you been a disciple of Jesus today?